AleGueli/Web-page-project/README.md

 ## How to use

-Edit the files in '_includes' Jekyll will create your costumized pages in '_site'

  - Place images in `/img/slider/`
  - Place images in `/img/posts/`
- - Replace `you@email.com` in `_includes/contact_static.html` with your email address. refer to [formspree](http://formspree.io/) for more information.
  - Create posts to display your projects.
 Use the follow as an example:
 ```txt
 ---